dimasadryantos/workmotion/README.md

     "age":25
 }

 🙌🏻 GET : localhost:8080/employees (endpoint to fecth employees detail)

+🙌🏻 GET Response = "employees": [
+                                    {
+                                        "employeeId": 27,
+                                        "employeeName": "dimas",
+                                        "contractInformation": "CONTRACT",
+                                        "age": 30,
+                                        "state": "IN_CHECK" ,

+                                    }
+                               ]
+       status = 200 (Ok)

 🧜🏻‍♂️ PUT : localhost:8080/edit (To update the state you need to provide employeeId that have been created with POST above)

+🧜🏻‍♂️ PUT Response = success , status 200(Ok)

- I assume we update the state based on employeeId , and there are many ways to update the state ,would be great if i can have discussion like team
+I assume we update the state based on employeeId , and there are many ways to update the state ,would be great if i can have discussion like a team

 METHOD BODY  :